ValenceElectron/dynamate/README.md

 # Overview

-Dynamate is a dynamic/animated wallpaper software that attempts to achieve things on Linux similar to Wallpaper Engine on Windows.
+Dynamate is a software that adds an animated character to your desktop.